hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 uci set dropbear.lan.RootPasswordAuth=on
 ```

+Now you must harden your access, to prevent it from being lost via a Firmware Upgrade in future.
+See below.

 ### Hardening Gained Access

 Run the following in the SSH terminal to prevent your Gateway loosing root access unexpectedly.

 !!! hint "Pick only what you need"
     You can paste each block directly into the terminal independently, use only ones your firmware needs.
+If you don't know, just paste them all.
+It is very unlikely that it will break your gateway.

 ```bash
 # Disable CWMP